How can I improve the performance of my WordPress website?

 ExpiresByType application/pdf “access 1 month”

 ExpiresDefault “access 2 days”

 ## BROWSER CACHING ##

 Optimising images essentially means not having images that are larger than they need to be.
-Large images can impact the speed of your website's loading speed, and downsizing will mean that there will be a increase in your site's speed.
+Large images can impact the speed of your website’s loading, and downsizing will mean that there your site is faster.

 There are plenty of tools and plugins that you can use to reduce the size of images without compromising on the image quality.
 Once such example is Kraken.io which will allow you to upload your images, and resize them in both lossless and lossy quality.

 WordPress users can also use plugins such as WP Smush.it to automatically reduce images sizes without losing image quality, it even works on images you have already uploaded!